 Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results CC7.1.2 Security monitoring applications are in place to monitor and analyze the in-scope systems for production image and web vulnerabilities, including any possible or actual security breaches.
 Identified security vulnerabilities are triaged by the security team and monitored through resolution.
-Inspected the security monitoring application configurations, alert configurations, an example alert generated during the period, and a remediation ticket recorded during the period to determine that a security monitoring application was in place to monitor and analyze the in-scope systems for production image and web vulnerabilities, including any possible or actual security breaches, and identified security vulnerabilities were triaged by the security team and monitored through resolution.
+Inspected the security monitoring application configurations, alert configurations, an example alert notification generated during the period, and a remediation ticket recorded during the period to determine that a security monitoring application was in place to monitor and analyze the in-scope systems for production image and web vulnerabilities, including any possible or actual security breaches, and identified security vulnerabilities were triaged by the security team and monitored through resolution.
 No exceptions noted.
 CC7.1.3 Vulnerability assessments of in- scope systems are performed on a continuous basis to identify threats and assess their potential impact to system security.
 Identified security findings classified as high risk are triaged by the security team and monitored through resolution.
 Inspected the remediation documentation for a sample of high risk findings identified during the period to determine that vulnerability assessments of in- scope systems were performed, and security findings were triaged by the security team and monitored through resolution.
 No exceptions noted.
 CC7.1.4 A third-party specialist performs an annual penetration test.
 Management reviews the results of the penetration tests and remediation plans are proposed and monitored through resolution.
 Inspected the most recent penetration test report, evidence of management review of test results, and remediation plans to determine that a third-party specialist performed a penetration test during the period, management reviewed the results of the penetration test, and remediation plans were proposed and monitored through resolution.
-No exceptions noted.
-CC7.2 The entity monitors system components and the operation of those components for anomalies that are indicative of malicious acts, natural disasters, and errors affecting the entity's ability to meet its objectives; anomalies are analyzed to determine whether they represent security events.
+No exceptions noted. malicious act entity monitors system components a s, natural disasters, and errors affecti nether they represent security events.
 CC7.2.1 Documented escalation procedures for reporting security incidents are provided to internal users to guide them in identifying and reporting failures, incidents, concerns, and other complaints.
 Inspected the incident response policy and plans to determine that documented escalation procedures for reporting security incidents were provided to internal users to guide them in identifying and reporting failures, incidents, concerns, and other complaints.
 No exceptions noted.